-All Applicants under the CEWRI-HH Program must meet the eligible income level range of the Program Round under which the Application was submitted.
+All Applicants under the CEWRI-HH Program must meet the eligible income range of the Program Round under which the Application was submitted.
 To meet the eligible income range, the Applicant household's annual income must be between the minimum and maximum eligible income limits of the round applied.
-The Program will use the latest available HUD Modified Income Limits for CDBG-DR Puerto Rico19 or other limits -not defined by HUD- determined by PRDOH for its Program Round eligible income levels ranges.20 HUD These income limits apply to all municipalities in Puerto Rico and are amended annually.
+The Program will use the latest available HUD Modified Income Limits for CDBG-DR Puerto Rico16 or other limits -not defined by HUD- determined by PRDOH for its Program Round eligible income ranges.
+HUD income limits apply to all municipalities in Puerto Rico and are amended annually.